altocodenl/TODIS/readme.md

 Whether you pick Hickey's or Brooks' definition, the art of system design is the making of systems that are as simple as possible.
 For Fred Brooks, the main quality of simple systems is conceptual integrity.
 Conceptual integrity is an emergent property of a system that is designed by either one person or a small group of persons who have an unified vision of how the system should be.
 The notion of the concepts of the system being "integral" resonates deeply with Christopher Alexander's notion of strong centers as the main quality of good architectural designs.
 These two authors may well be talking about the same thing: a good system is composed of consistent parts that are organized harmoniously.

 Fred Brooks' recommendation to tackle conceptual integrity was to try to fit the design in the head of a single architect, or of a small and highly coordinated group of architects.
-I am intrigued by the possibility of going beyond this, and finding conceptual tools that allow information workers to co-create information systems that evolve towards simplicity and create a harmonious whole, not unlike what workmen did five hundred years ago when building a cathedral.
+I am intrigued by the possibility of going beyond this, and finding conceptual tools that allow information workers to co-create data systems that evolve towards simplicity and create a harmonious whole, not unlike what workmen did five hundred years ago when building a cathedral.

-**The limiting factor for those who create information systems is complexity**.
+**The limiting factor for those who create data systems is complexity**.
 Data transformations, by themselves, are extremely cheap (in terms of the time and the energy used by the computer resources required to do them) and have extremely low error rates.
-It is the making and maintaining of a coherent information system that can make or break an organization, an institution, and even perhaps the global economy.
+It is the making and maintaining of a coherent data system that can make or break an organization, an institution, and even perhaps the global economy.

 This is quite interesting, because in pre-information economies, it was energy, not organization, that was the limiting factor of the creation of wealth.
 Therefore the search for simplicity is not merely an interesting or reasonable pursuit: it is the central way in which complexity, the limiting factor of an information economy, and therefore of wealth creation, can be tackled.